Babar, Rizwan demoted as PCB announces central contracts

 The Pakistan Cricket Board (PCB) has demoted star batter Babar Azam and One-Day International (ODI) captain Mohammad Rizwan from the A to the B category, as it announced central contracts for 2025-26.

+The announcement comes days after both batters were left out of Pakistan’s squads for the tri-nation series and Asia Cup 2025.

-Compared to last year’s list of 27 contracted players, the PCB has expanded the pool to 30, including 12 fresh additions, highlighting the emergence of promising new talent and the Board’s strategic focus on squad depth and future development.
+This year’s list includes 30 players compared to last year’s list of 27 contracted players.
+The PCB has included 12 fresh additions, highlighting the emergence of promising new talent and the Board’s strategic focus on squad depth and future development.

 The new entrants are Ahmed Daniyal, Faheem Ashraf, Hasan Ali, Hasan Nawaz, Hussain Talat, Khushdil Shah, Mohammad Abbas, Mohammad Haris, Mohammad Nawaz, Sahibzada Farhan, Salman Mirza and Sufyan Moqim.